 Harvard studied dance with Shirley Mordine, Nana Shineflug, Joel Hall, Fred Alexson and Victor Clottey.
 Harvard performed with The Chicago Moving Company for Urban Gateways and the Felix Fibitch Dance Company.
 Harvard worked with Bill Veeck to present The Instant Replay Ballet, a dance performed for 40,000 fans in Comisky Park in 1976.
 In 1999 he founded The Kalamazoo African Dance Company, which has introduced West African dance and hip-hop to thousands throughout Southwestern Michigan.
 He teaches children’s ballet, modern and African dance.

 “Dance is liberating – it’s freedom – the heart’s expression.
 Dance gives the soul wings to fly.”

-Helene, 86, joined Perceptual Motion, Inc. in 2002.
-She studied ballet with Natalie Rast, Richard Ellis and Christine DuBoulay and taught ballet at the Ellis DuBoulay School of Dance.
+Helene, 87, danced wiih Perceptual Motion, Inc. from 2002 to 2020.
+She studied ballet with Natalie Rast, Richard Ellis and Christine DuBoulay.
+She taught ballet at the Ellis DuBoulay School of Dance.